tomchen/my-avatar/README.md

 ### SVG animation

-In SVG files, SMIL and CSS animation are kept, but any JavaScript code will be sanitized.
+SVG files' SMIL and CSS animation can be shown correctly, but JavaScript code will not be executed ([explanation](https://github.com/tomchen/animated-svg-clock#github-usage)).

 ### GitHub README.md Image Support Tests